How this website was created...

 buttons, etc.) as Targa (TGA) images (a common denominator lossless image

-was inspired by a German friend's website.
+format).
+The layout was inspired by a German friend's website.

 - The TGA images were post-processed by a Perl

 interface to ImageMagick

 to cut the full-page TGA images into rectangular smaller pieces (buttons,

 etc.) which are finally written out as JPEG images.

 the page layout via nested HTML table constructs.
 The border table

 cells are filled with the generated images, the inner cells are left